 Medical sales jobs will always be in high demand.
 Despite automation's emergence in nearly every aspect of business, medical sales remains a largely face-to-face industry.
 In addition, an aging population keeps the field relevant and important.
 You're likely already aware of the high earning potential of medical sales.
 In fact, according to MedReps most recent research, average total compensation for medical sales reps is $149,544 -- with an average base of $92,698 and an average bonus of $63,318.
 While it's true that medical sales is a highly competitive field and the workload is demanding, if you're up to the challenge, it's possible to begin building your career and making a name for yourself almost immediately.
 It's important to understand, though, that unlike other fields, medical sales is a journey.
 After all, research from the 2018 MedReps salary report revealed compensation potential is directly linked to tenure in the field.
 This shows you must be willing to put in the time and work to have a profitable and rewarding experience.
 Before embarking down this career path, get to know the industry and figure out how it fits into your own specific career needs.
 The first step to becoming a medical sales rep is to choose a specialization.
 Specializations include medical devices, medical equipment, pharmaceuticals, and biotechnology.
 Next, you'll gain field experience and enroll in training.
 You'll also network, grow your online presence, and connect with industry contacts.
 Here's what you need to do to break into medical sales: Finding the right fit begins with exploring your personal and professional interests.
 Above all, you must be certain you have a real passion for the field.
 Medical sales is highly rewarding but it requires a solid commitment.
 If you're not truly passionate about the industry, you risk becoming overly stressed and frustrated.
+Medical sales encompasses a variety of concentrations, including: With such diverse options available, job seekers can find an aspect of medical sales that appeals to them and suits their skills.
+Most medical sales jobs are actually transactional, but some involve consultation.
+In most cases, you'll be meeting with health care professionals to discuss your products' benefits.

 How to Become a Medical Sales Rep